wixette/meowlang/README.md

 ; M e o w ; MeowMeow ; MeowMeowMeow ; MeowMeowMeowMeow ;
 ```

-The Meow tokens in the supported languages can be mixed in the same source code.
+The Meow tokens in the supported languages can be mixed in a same source code.
 For example:

 ```text